lshpaner/MSADS_505_predicting_employee_attrition/README.md

 * Case Study

 ### Technologies
 * Python
 * Microsoft Excel
 * Microsoft PowerPoint

 ### Project Description

-Kaggle is the source of the dataset with the 11 following features.
-The first three are 'employee id', 'satisfaction_level', and 'last_evaluation.'
-'Number_project', 'average_monthly_hours', and 'time_spend_company' follow.
+The dataset is sourced from Kaggle.
+It consists of 11 features and 14,999 rows of employee data.
+The first three features are 'employee id', 'satisfaction_level', and 'last_evaluation.'
+This is followed by 'Number_project', 'average_monthly_hours', and 'time_spend_company.'
 The remaining predictors are 'work_accident', 'promotion_last_5years', 'department', and 'salary'.
-The target (outcome) variable is 'left' – used to predict employee retention.
-The dataset consists of 14,999 rows (observations).
+The target (outcome) variable is 'left' – used to predict employee attrition.

+**Hypotheses:**

+$H_0$: There is no difference in attrition from the original dataset and validated dataset.
+$H_0$: $\mu$ = 24%

+$H_a$: There is a difference in attrition from the original dataset and validated dataset.
+$H_a$: $\mu$ $\ne$ 24%

 ### License